-As quickly as it became cemented in consumers’ bag of tricks, online shopping came out of the gate with a clear objective.
-Volume and price, rather than service and distinction immediately dominated the highly competitive online marketplace.
+As quickly as it became cemented in consumers’ bags of tricks, online shopping came out of the gate with a clear objective.
+Volume and price, rather than service and distinction, immediately dominated the highly competitive online marketplace.

-Service and usability are key to the future of ecommerce.
-Consumers are no-longer willing to tolerate bad service for the sake of having goods delivered to their front doors.
-The market is too competitive and no-longer operates on volume-based principles, so retailers of all sizes are striving to find individuality online.
-And since packages make bold statements, the days of plain cardboard boxes and lackluster ecommerce packaging are over.
+Service and usability are key to the future of e-commerce.
+Consumers are no longer willing to tolerate bad service for the sake of having goods delivered to their front doors.
+The market is too competitive and no longer operates on volume-based principles, so retailers of all sizes strive to find individuality online.
+And since packages make bold statements, the days of plain cardboard boxes and lackluster e-commerce packaging are over.

 What Shapes Consumer Shifts?

 Staying ahead of consumer trends is an industry of its own, prompting analysts to scrutinize every aspect of shoppers’ behavior.
-For contract packagers, responding to trending consumer preference is crucial, enabling producers to ride the wave of interested buyers.
+For contract packagers, responding to trending consumer preferences are crucial, enabling producers to ride the wave of interested buyers.
 To keep up with changing times, experienced packaging providers lean on technology, materials advances, and established relationships within the industry.

 Large marketplace sellers like Amazon set the early pace online, fulfilling orders with nondescript boxes and packaging.
-Today, custom runs are more affordable than in the past, so companies of all sizes can take advantage of ecommerce package customization.
-Given the importance of branding and product recognition, high levels of personalization furnish game-changing results for producers partnered with the proper packaging contractor.
+Today, custom runs are more affordable than in the past, so companies of all sizes can take advantage of e-commerce package customization.
+Given the importance of branding and product recognition, high levels of personalization furnish game-changing results for producers partnered with the proper packaging company.